penalara/engineInputGHCFile/shema-doc/ghc-properties-ghcdata-properties-teachers-teacher-properties-settings-periodsetting-properties-daylyocupation.md

 ## maximumTeaching

-Teacher's maximun time of teaching with students.
+Teacher's maximum time of teaching with students.

 `maximumTeaching`